 This program, and one like it, have revolutionized college telephony for students.
 Fewer than 18% of the students are using the college's telephone system to make long distance calls.
 The impact on college phone services for faculty and staff is not clear at this time.
 There may be a need to maintain a switchboard function in order to direct calls.

-The college's long distance telephone contracts and the telephone switch lease will expire at the end of FY07 and we will factor Web Phone systems into our telephone strategy.
+The college's long distance telephone contracts and the telephone switch lease will expire at the end of FY07 and technologies such as Web Phone systems are part of our telephone strategic plan.

 Wireless Data and Telecommunications